The ICC Banking Commission Meeting returns to London on 09–11 November 2026 …

 We’ll be sharing further details on the agenda and speakers shortly.
 Capacity is limited, and early registration is strongly recommended.

-Day 1 – Location TBC (Members-only)
+Day 1 – Location:

 Registration

-Working Group A – Regulatory Advocacy
+Working Group A – Technical Advisors (TA) briefing group

 or